 Because a Security Fabric has not yet been created, the Security Fabric topology views have not been included here.

-This recipe shows you how to add three additional FortiGates to the network as Internal Segmentation Firewalls (ISFWs).
-A FortiAnalyzer is also added to the network to collect and view logs.
+This recipe shows you how to add three additional FortiGates to the network, with each functioning as an Internal Segmentation Firewall (ISFW).
+A FortiAnalyzer is also added to collect and view logs.

 After the ISFW FortiGates and FortiAnalyzer are installed, the Security Fabric is configured.
 External, the FortiGate from the previous recipe, becomes the root FortiGate in the Security Fabric, with the other FortiGates sending their information upstream to External.

-The FortiGates all appear in the topology views on External, along with the FortiAnalyzer.
+All of the FortiGates and the FortiAnalyzer now appear in the Security Fabric topology views, which must be viewed using External.
 The ISFW FortiGates (Accounting, Sales, and Marketing) are connected to the root FortiGate (External).

 After the FortiSandbox is added to the Security Fabric, it appears in the topology views.

-This recipe shows you how to create an HA cluster by adding a backup FortiGate for root FortiGate (External) in the Security Fabric.
-This will provide redundancy if the primary FortiGate fails.
+This recipe shows you how to create an HA cluster by connecting a backup FortiGate to the root FortiGate in the Security Fabric.
+This will provide redundancy if the root FortiGate, now called External-Primary, fails.

-The HA cluster is now shown in the topology views.
+After the HA cluster is created, it appears in the topology views.